-Information from HEATH, a newsletter published twice a year and distributed nationally, is free of charge to subscribers.
+Information from HEATH is a newsletter published three times a year and distributed nationally, free of charge, to subscribers.
 The newsletter highlights campus programs, provides information about new or pending legislation, and offers reviews of new publications and other media products.
-HEATH resource papers, monographs, guides, and directories focus on disability-related issues as they emerge on college campuses, vocational-technical training schools, adult education programs, independent living centers, and in other community-based training programs.
+HEATH resource papers, monographs, guides, and directories focus on disability-related issues as they emerge on college campuses or in vocational-technical training schools, adult education programs, independent living centers, and other community-based training programs.
 Single copies of HEATH publications are free and may be reproduced.
 Most are available by request on audiocassette tape or computer disk.

-The toll-free telephone line enables postsecondary administrators and service providers, teachers and instructors, high school and vocational rehabilitation counselors, governmental officials librarians, health professionals, journalists, as well as those with disabilities and their families to inake inquiries directly to HEATH staff.
+HEATH's constituency is comprised of postsecondary administrators and service providers, teachers and instructors, high school and vocational rehabilitation couselors, government officials, librarians, health professionals, journalists, as well as those with disabilities and their families.
+The toll-free telephone line is available to encourage direct interaction with HEATH staff.